-Every time I go through a travel blog or a traveller’s bucket list with a mention to India, it just revolves around Taj Mahal.
+Every time I read a travel blog or a traveler’s bucket list with a mention to India, it just revolves around Taj Mahal.
 So, today I would like to introduce my readers to India beyond Taj Mahal.
 On that note, know how much Andra loves India and not only Taj Mahal.

 Kashmir – also known as ‘Paradise on earth‘ which Indians often even compare to Switzerland.
 At the origin of Indian boundary adjacent to Pakistan stands a state with snowy mountains, greenery all around and beautiful lakes to fall in love with.